craftcms/docs/docs/nitro/2.x/commands.md

 ## `alias`

-Add an alias domain to a site.
+Add one or more alias domains for a site.

 ```
 nitro alias